eliza411/testkitchen/slides/slides.rst

 Part 1: Build the form for creating galleries
 *********************************************

-Step 1.1: Add a new content type called Gallery
+1.1: Add a new content type called Gallery
 ===============================================
 *Structure > Content types > +Add new content type*